-- Our internal whistleblowing policy encourages anyone who suspects wrongdoing, explicitly including modern slavery abuses, to report it as soon as possible, in the knowledge that concerns will be taken seriously and investigated as appropriate.
+Our internal whistleblowing policy encourages anyone who suspects wrongdoing, explicitly including modern slavery abuses, to report it as soon as possible, in the knowledge that concerns will be dealt with confidentially, taken seriously and investigated as appropriate.
 The policy also covers the protection of whistle blowers.

 3. Due diligence processes

-We continue to direct our efforts through our modern slavery working group, which reports to our senior partner and is chaired by a partner who specialises in Global Business and Human Rights.
-The working group is comprised of representatives from the following business functions:
+Our efforts in relation to modern slavery are supported by an expert advisory group (previously our “Modern Slavery Working Group”), which is chaired by a partner who specialises in Global Business and Human Rights.
+The advisory group is comprised of representatives from the following business functions:

 - Risk and professional ethics;

 - Internal audit;

 - Human Resources; and

 The advisory group also has two external members from the NGO community experienced in modern slavery and human rights to ensure an independent and challenging voice and to support transparency.
 The purpose of the advisory group is to provide expert guidance and advice (including in relation to best practice) to the firm’s leadership (centrally, and across functions) in relation to modern slavery issues.
 In the last year, members of the advisory group have met with the firm’s regional Chief Operating Officers to discuss potential sources of modern slavery risk and the identification of modern slavery issues, in support of the firm’s ongoing modern slavery due diligence.
 In addition, our Internal Audit function specifically considers modern slavery in the context of office internal audits (particularly in the context of reviewing procurement and supplier contracts).